 Garden is a tiny village located in the state of Michigan.
 With a population of 187 people and just one neighborhood, Garden is the 652nd largest community in Michigan.

-When you are in Garden, you'll notice that it is more blue-collar than most other communities in America.
-45.71% of Garden’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Garden is a blue-collar town, with 45.71% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Garden is a village of construction workers and builders, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Garden who work in management occupations (12.86%), office and administrative support (8.57%), and community and social services (8.57%).

-Garden’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Garden’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Garden is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Garden doesn't have a public transportation system that people use for their commute.

 Garden is a very ethnically-diverse village.
 The people who call Garden home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Garden residents report their race to be White, followed by Native American.
 Garden also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 10.06% of the village’s residents.
 Important ancestries of people in Garden include German, Irish, French, European, and English.